TehGM/Wolfringo/docs/guides/commands/creating-commands.md

 > [Argument Group](xref:Guides.Commands.Handlers#arguments-splitting) markers will not be included, only the values themselves.
 If you want to grab raw text of the arguments, use see [Arguments Text](#arguments-text) below.

 #### Arguments Text
-If you want to see all arguments as single string before they're [split up](#command-arguments), you can add a new string parameter and mark it with [\[ArgumentsText\] attribute](xref:TehGM.Wolfringo.Commands.ArgumentsText).
+If you want to see all arguments as single string before they're [split up](#command-arguments), you can add a new string parameter and mark it with [\[ArgumentsText\] attribute](xref:TehGM.Wolfringo.Commands.ArgumentsTextAttribute).

 Assume that in following example, the user sends `!say Hello, this is some text (with parentheses!)`: